scarolan/azure-terraform-vault-workshop/docs/slides.md

 HTML comments like this one will show up in the source code, but not in the slides or speaker notes.
 --->

 Welcome to the beginner's guide to Terraform on Azure.
 This slide deck is written entirely in Markdown language, which means you can make edits or additions, then submit a pull request to add your changes to the master copy.
-The slide deck uses the Remark JS engine to power it: https://github.com/gnab/remark
+To make edits to the slide deck simply fork this repository: https://github.com/scarolan/azure-terraform-vault-workshop, edit the Markdown files, and submit a pull request with your changes.

 Here are some helpful keyboard shortcuts for the instructor or participant: